This blog post was updated on 2/12/2020.

 Due to various factors, including changing market conditions and/or applicable laws, the content may no longer be reflective of current opinions or positions.
 To the extent that a reader has any questions regarding the applicability of any specific issue discussed above to his/her individual situation, he/she is encouraged to consult with the professional advisor of his/her choosing.
 Simon Quick is neither a law firm nor a certified public accounting firm and no portion of the letter content should be construed as legal or accounting advice.

-Simon Quick is an SEC registered investment advisor with offices in Morristown, NJ; New York, NY; Chattanooga, TN; Denver, CO; and Los Angeles, CA. A copy of our written disclosure brochure discussing our advisory services and fees is available upon request.
+Simon Quick is an SEC registered investment advisor with offices in Morristown, NJ; Chattanooga, TN; and Denver, CO.
+A copy of our written disclosure brochure discussing our advisory services and fees is available upon request.
 References to Simon Quick as being "registered" does not imply a certain level of education or expertise.